 Instructions

-2. Using the side of a pencil rub all over the back side of the image.
+Flip the paper over and rub the side of a pencil over the entire back of the design. - Trace the Design

 So, I see you have several sheets you taped together.
 Did you print it a certain way or just created your phrase and picked your font and font size and printed it so it would be several pages?